 I cannot recall that in recent years I ever got up in the middle of the night with the sole aim of watching the sunrise.
 Perhaps this is a good project to undertake once the lockdown has ended.
 Go, enjoy your freedom, and breathe deeply.

 While on my month-long backpacking trip through Indonesia, however, I got up in the middle of the night twice in one week, and it was overwhelming.
 The first time was intending to visit Borobudur, the largest Buddhist temple in the world, located near Yogyakarta.
-The second time was to see the spectacular stratovolcano Mount Bromo, which rises 2329 meters above sea level.
+The second time was to see the spectacular stratovolcano Mount Bromo, which rises 7,641 feet above sea level.

 It was no easy task to travel from the colorful Yogya, my previous whereabouts, to Cemoro Lawang, a village at the foot of Mount Bromo.
 I took the train headed towards Malang at 1:38 in the middle of the night.
 Thankfully, the place next to me was empty, and I could stretch out and sleep through almost the whole of the eight-hour journey.

 Once in Malang, I realized that I was nowhere near my goal and that I had to travel further to Probolinggo.
 After lengthy deliberations back and forth accompanied by nerve-racking delays, I found a shaky minibus that would take me to my desired destination – Cemoro Lawang.